EmuDeck/emudeck.github.io/docs/emulators/steamos/xenia.md

 #### Pegasus

-1. In Desktop Mode, open the `Emulation/roms/xbox360/roms`
+1. In Desktop Mode, open the `Emulation/roms/xbox360/roms` folder
 2. Right click `metadata.txt`, click `Open with Kate` or a text editor of your choice
 3. At the bottom of the text file, add a new section using the following format: